Going freelance in training or HR – how much to charge

 - 25k – that is 175 a day

-If you are going to charge by the hour, remember that you need to cover other time you cannot sell – for example a one hour meeting means you cannot sell that day as a full day.
+If you are going to charge by the hour, remember that you need to cover other time you cannot sell – for example, a one-hour meeting means you cannot sell that day as a full day.
 Also invoicing for 1 hour of work takes the same effort as invoicing to 10 days.. so the cost of that must be taken into account.

 Hourly charging

 If you are looking to do hourly advice/ guidance, then charge for a package – say 50 hours over a year and invoice monthly. then all you need to do is keep a record of time used.
 The client can always add time if they need it.
-This is better for you and them in terms of cash-flow. professionals will charge up-wards of £100 (UKP) per hour – this is only £800 per day – don’t undercut too much (putting the competition into a war on price will just undermine the industry and make your business unsustainable - look what happened in the IT training sector – encourage people to buy on quality and service) - value yourself and what you can offer.
+This is better for you and them in terms of cash-flow. professionals will charge upwards of £100 (UKP) per hour – this is only £800 per day – don’t undercut too much (putting the competition into a war on price will just undermine the industry and make your business unsustainable – look what happened in the IT training sector – encourage people to buy on quality and service) – value yourself and what you can offer.

 You get the idea – remember of course that you will now need to pay for any training you need, equipment, internet connections etc – so these can easily mount up – do not undersell your self – set your price and be proud of it!